SanaWiffuo/MoneyTrack/readme.md

 # Productify

-Productify helps track products from websites like Shoppe and Lazada.
+Productify empowers users to track products from websites like Shoppe and Lazada.
+Helping users to get information about their desired products through one website.
+Users are able to search for their desired products on Productify , add the product that they wish to have tracked .
+Productify will handle the rest!

 ## Built With